 Establish a support group in Canada, but sustain your ties with your home country if you can.
 Sometimes, just seeing a familiar face or a quick chat with family and friends is all you need to ease homesickness.
-We can easily do this nowadays through online means like FaceTime, Zoom, or Skype.
+We can easily do this nowadays through digital technology.